j3zz3r/ssl-cert-check/README.md

+## Usage with -f 'File List', syntax of file must be:

+'''FQDN PORT'''

 # SSL Certification Expiration Checker:

 ssl-cert-check is a Bourne shell script that can be used to report on expiring SSL certificates.
 The script was designed to be run from cron and can e-mail warnings or log alerts through nagios.